onedata/onedata-documentation/docs/user-guide/cdmi.md

 ## Examples of usage

-Please note that Onedata implements all operations according to the standard CDMI specification, which means that any CDMI client supporting the same CDMI versions should be compatible.

-Below examples cover only a part of the available API and parameters.
+Please note that below examples cover only a part of the available API and parameters.

 ### Prerequisites